 - 81% of people consider blogs to be trusted sources of information

 - 94% of people will share a blog if they think the content is helpful.

 Trusted and helpful?
-That sounds exactly how a community pharmacy should be described.
+That sounds exactly like a community pharmacy.

-Getting started or revitalising an existing blog is a lot easier with fourteen pharmacy blog post ideas that will last forever:
+Getting started, or revitalising an existing blog is a lot easier with these fourteen pharmacy blog post ideas that will last forever:

 The 14 Pharmacy Blog Post Ideas which last forever